Key Takeaways

 Step 3: File IRS Form 709 (Gift Tax Return)

-Even though no tax is due, filing IRS Form 709 is mandatory.
-It lets you elect to spread the gift over five years - the cornerstone of gift tax averaging.
+Even though no tax is due, filing IRS Form 709 is required.3 It allows you to elect to spread the gift over five years, which is a key part of gift tax averaging.

 - Report the plan contributions